vuejs/docs/src/api/sfc-script-setup.md

   Currently complex types and type imports from other files are not supported.
 It is possible to support type imports in the future.

-### Default props values when using type declaration
+### Default props values when using type declaration {#default-props-values-when-using-type-declaration}

 One drawback of the type-only `defineProps` declaration is that it doesn't have a way to provide default values for the props.
 To resolve this problem, a `withDefaults` compiler macro is also provided: